morbidick/paypal-express-checkout/README.md

 ### \<paypal-button-form\>

-Using the (older) [paypal form api](https://developer.paypal.com/docs/classic/paypal-payments-standard/integration-guide/formbasics/), an easier checkout can be accomplished,.
+Using the (older) [paypal form api](https://developer.paypal.com/docs/classic/paypal-payments-standard/integration-guide/formbasics/), an easier checkout can be accomplished.
 To get notified about payments you have to set `notify` to an [IPN](https://developer.paypal.com/docs/classic/products/instant-payment-notification/) url on your site.

 ````html
 <paypal-button-form